-We’ve included some remarkable actors and actresses in this feature series where we look back across illustrious cinematic careers and, as the title indicates, sit back and just appreciate them.
+LONDON – We’ve included some remarkable actors and actresses in this feature series where we look back across illustrious cinematic careers and, as the title indicates, sit back and just appreciate them.
 But we’ve never had such a tough task finalising our top five performances than we have with Julianne Moore.
 What a career she’s had.
 Honestly, we were stuck on 11 films for some time, so forgive us if we’ve left anything special out (because we’ve literally had to).
-Her latest film is Bel Canto, and we felt that now was as good a time as any to look back on the work of one of the finest performers in the industry.

-The Kids Are All Right – Another fine display here that really shows off Moore’s ability for understatement and naturalism.
+THE KIDS ARE ALL RIGHT Another fine display here that really shows off Moore’s ability for understatement and naturalism.
 Steering well clear of caricature in anything she does, she gets to the core of humanity, she understands people, she understands circumstance and standing, and all the small idiosyncrasies that make us who we are.
 Her turn in The Kids Are All Right is testament to his notion, for she’s so subtle and so real.
-One of our favourite Moore performances, in one of our favourite films she’s made.
+One of our favourite Julianne Moore performances, in one of our favourite films she’s made.
 And to be the best thing about a film that contains both Annette Bening and Mark Ruffalo is no mean feat, either.